NAlexPear/savvy/_posts/2016-08-26-the-dangers-of-getting-sassy.md

 }
 {% endhighlight %}

 So things have gotten a little bit more complicated; we've introduced a SASS map (`$breakpoints`), used `@each` to iterate over the map, set separate `@media` queries for each `$prefix`, and set the width according to `$base-width` multiplied by some fraction `#{$j}/#{$i}`.
 We've also used the `[class=""]` selector to allow us a bit more flexibility in generating class names.
 This solution is a little loopy, but it works for what we have with SASS.
 But "it works" is not the greatest standard by which to measure the quality of our code, and this is great example of why.
 If you run the code above, you'll notice two problems.
-The first is that the final output islarger than it needs to be because of the media queries.
+The first is that the final output is larger than it needs to be because of the media queries.
 Check out a piece of the output CSS:

 {% highlight css %}
 .row > [class="xs-column-1/1"] {